Underride Collision Attorneys in Colorado Springs

 Underride truck accidents can cause catastrophic or fatal injuries to passenger vehicle occupants.
 Commercial truck accidents can be complicated to resolve, particularly when there is more than one liable party.
 Your best course of action, to help ensure you recover the compensation you deserve, is to get an experienced lawyer on your side.

-At The Bussey Law Firm, P.C., our Colorado Springs personal injury attorneys are dedicated to helping you recover full and fair compensation after a serious truck accident.
+At The Bussey Law Firm, P.C., our Colorado Springs truck accident attorneys are dedicated to helping you recover full and fair compensation after a serious big rig accident.
 Founding lawyer Timothy R. Bussey has been named one of the American Institute of Personal Injury's Top Ten Attorneys in Colorado.
-Contact us today at (719) 475-2555 if you or your loved one has been seriously injured in an underride collision.
+Contact us today at (719) 475-2555 if you or your loved one has been seriously injured in a Colorado Springs underride collision.